-Continuing our Sea and Cake color vinyl re-issue campaign we now offer Car Alarm on clear vinyl with pink streaks, packaged in a high gloss jacket with printed inner sleeve and download card.
+Continuing our Sea and Cake color vinyl re-issue campaign we now offer Car Alarm on pink color vinyl, packaged in a high gloss jacket with printed inner sleeve and download card.

 CD in deluxe old-style tip-on gatefold mini-LP jacket.

 The exciting sound of a well-oiled band.
 Car Alarm is The Sea and Cake’s eighth full-length record.
 It is bracing, like the surge of wasabe on sweet sushi, like the slap of cool water on a diving body, like the head-rush of a rollercoaster just leaving summit.
 Bracing music is most often encountered in concert.
 Only the heaviest hitters have translated the live thrill into the recording studio.
 Think of the great working bands, the Charles Mingus Quintet, the John Coltrane Quartet, the Meters or the Minutemen.
 For them, there was no gaping chasm between the studio and the road; the studio was just another stop, a gig, a continuous part of the flow of playing and working and creating together.